June 12th

 Status: Endangered to critically endangered

-Number Remaining: Six of the seven species of marine turtles are listed as Endangered or Critically Endangered, and the outlook is increasingly grim
+Number Remaining: Six of the seven species of marine turtles are listed as Endangered or

 Habitat Open water and coastal habitats